Last updated on March 9th, 2022

 Europe’s magic lies in its immense cultural, geographic, and culinary diversity.
 It’s the perfect place for an epic railway journey, with every stop taking you to a whole new dimension and historical period.
 Exploring Europe by train is easy with the Eurail pass.
 You can take advantage of three types of train passes and tailor your Euro trip to your preferences.
 So, all aboard!
 Here are five stops you don’t want to miss in Europe.

 The City of Lights in one of those places you never get tired of visiting.
 There’s always something going in Paris, and exploring its streets is like walking through a giant outdoor museum.
 From the iconic Eiffel Tower to the magnificent interior of the Notre Dame Cathedral, first-time visitors to Paris will have their hands full.
-If you’re making a return trip, head underground to Catacombs of Paris, hang out with the locals on the banks of Canal Saint-Martin, and visit lesser-known museums like the National Museum of the Middle Ages.
+If you’re making a return trip, head underground to the Catacombs of Paris, hang out with the locals on the banks of Canal Saint-Martin, and visit lesser-known museums like the National Museum of the Middle Ages.

 Image via Wikimedia by Bert Kaufmann